Marketers tend to think in journeys.

 What near real-time measurement looks like

-Say a cosmetics brand could see that an anonymous customer added a few items to their cart, but then abandoned it before checkout.
+Say a cosmetics brand could see that a tokenized customer added a few items to their cart, but then abandoned it before checkout.
 Without tech-stack integration, the media team would probably keep serving them ads and/or emails to encourage them to come back and complete the purchase.

 But with a resolved identity, an integrated tech stack, and the right data partnerships, the analytics side of the house would be able to see that, for instance, they subsequently purchased the items in-store or at an affiliate site instead.